FirebaseExtended/reactfire/README.md

 * Manually copy ReactFireMixin.js from GitHub to you local directory.
 * Use bower: `bower install ReactFire`

-To use the ReactFireMixin in a React component, update the component's mixins property:
+To use the ReactFireMixin in a React component, add it to the component's mixins property:

     var ExampleComponent = React.createClass({
       mixins: [ReactFireMixin],